 Naturalization applicants are disqualified from showing good moral character if convicted of murder or other crimes committed on or after 11/29/1990 that are categorized as “aggravated felonies".

 Aggravated felonies include: drug trafficking, kidnapping, fraud crimes with loss over $10,000, crimes of violence or theft crimes with a sentence of one year or more, child pornography, and perjury or forgery offenses with a sentence of one year or more.
 Aggravated felonies will almost always lead DHS to file immigration charges against you and begin deportation proceedings.

 In assessing your good moral character, USCIS can also look at bad acts before the statutory period, if during the current 3 or 5 year period period you haven’t shown rehabilitation, or if the past bad acts somehow relate to the Applicant’s current moral character.
 Evidence of good works can really help here, including proof of volunteer activity, charitable giving, alcohol and drug sobriety, and marriage reconciliation in domestic violence cases.

-As I've said if you have any crimes or arrests on your record you should with an experienced immigration attorney.
-Applying for US citizenship when you have a criminal record can lead to being placed in deportation proceedings.
+Applying for US citizenship when you have a criminal record can lead to deportation proceedings.
 That's why it's critical to have a lawyer advise you on the risks are so you can make an informed decision.
 However, you may still have an opportunity to get your citizenship.